DanielSchwartz1/DanielSchwartz1/README.md

 ## 📫 How to reach me

-If you want to get in touch, feel free to reach out on [1daniel.schwartz1@gmail.com](mailto:1daniel.schwartz1@gmail.com).
+If you want to get in touch, feel free to reach out via [Email](mailto:1daniel.schwartz1@gmail.com).

 Thanks for visiting! 😊